kstreet/abdullin.com/content/btw/2012-08-20-introduction.md

 > Years later, we are still pushing, thanks to Kerry and our awesome
 > community.

-Later, [BeingTheWorst Podcast](http://beingtheworst.com) turned out to be one of the longest and most successful projects I ever participated in.
+Later, the podcast turned out to be one of the longest and most successful projects I ever participated in.
 For that I will be gratefull to Kerry forever.